SilentCatD/inherited_rxdart/README.md

 - RxStateConsumer: Combination of RxStateListener and RxBuilder.
 - RxSelector: For selectively rebuilding widgets based on specific property of state.

+### RxCubit:

-- RxCubit: for a bloc, which will emit states throughout its life-cycle and rebuild widgets when necessary.
+For a bloc, which will emit states throughout its life-cycle and rebuild widgets when necessary.
 Work with:

 - RxBuilder
 - RxSelector
 - RxStateConsumer
 - RxStateListener

+### RxBloc:

-- RxBloc: bloc with notification beside states, which can be listened and react accordingly.
-Work
+Bloc with notification beside states, which can be listened and react accordingly.
+Work with:
-  with:

 - RxBuilder
 - RxListener
 - RxStateListener
 - RxConsumer
 - RxStateConsumer
 - RxSelector

+### ServiceProvider

 There's also simple service provider for controller/repo or simply to inject an instance through a widget subtree.